Bounteous-Inc/aem-webpack-example/README.md

 ## Integrate Webpack into AEM

+Before you start, you might want to read the blog post "[How does Webpack fit into AEM?](http://www.infielddigital.com/blog/webpack-in-aem/)" to get a general idea of some concepts that are implemented in AEM Webpack Example.

 The structure of this project mirrors Adobe's [Project Archetype](https://github.com/Adobe-Marketing-Cloud/aem-project-archetype/tree/master/src/main/archetype).
 To get started, you can either [set up a new project](https://github.com/Adobe-Marketing-Cloud/aem-project-archetype) using the archetype, or you use your existing project.
-Then...

-Here's a step-by-step summary.
+Then follow the step-by-step summary below.
 Each step links to a folder containing a **README** file with more instructions.
 Make sure you read those for detailed instructions of each aspect.

 1. [Copy the example Webpack folder](ui.apps/src/main) to `ui.apps/src/main`.
 2. [Copy .babelrc, .eslintrc.js and .stylelintrc](ui.apps/src/main) to `ui.apps/src/main`.